imgntn/j360/README.md

 The CLI now accepts options for resolution, stereo mode, frame count, and direct WebM output.
-Additional flags include `--fps <n>` to control frame rate, `--no-audio` to disable microphone recording, and `--wasm` to encode video in the browser using ffmpeg.wasm.
+Additional flags include `--fps <n>` to control frame rate, `--audio` to record from the microphone or `--audio-file <file>` to mix an existing track.
+Use `--wasm` to encode video in the browser with ffmpeg.wasm.
 Use `--stream` with `--signal-url` to broadcast a WebRTC preview while capturing.
 Argument parsing uses Node's built in `parseArgs` library.
 When available, the CLI automatically uses `ffmpeg-static` and `tar-stream` instead of shelling out to external commands.
 A simple progress